Friday, August 29, 2008

 Q. What is a public record?

-The Florida Supreme Court has determined that public records are all materials made or received by an agency in connection with official business which are used to perpetuate, communicate or formalize knowledge.
+A. The Florida Supreme Court has determined that public records are all materials made or received by an agency in connection with official business which are used to perpetuate, communicate or formalize knowledge.
 They are not limited to traditional written documents.
 Tapes, photographs, films and sound recordings are also considered public records subject to inspection unless a statutory exemption exists.

 Q. Does the Notice of Allegations from the NCAA to FSU qualify as a public record?